What is primary recruitment?

 COB is a chapter driven process where some Panhellenic sororities may choose to take potential new members.
 Some chapters have chosen to share their information on our website and you can feel free to contact them.
-You can also fill out this form and your information will be shared with participating chapters.
+You can also fill out the form on the COB Page and your information will be shared with participating chapters.

 Who is eligible for COB?

-All female University of Michigan students are eligible to participate in COB contingent on (1) they meet the eligibility requirements outlined by the university, (2) they have never been initiated into any National Panhellenic Conference sorority, (3) during primary (formal) recruitment in the fall of 2018 they did not sign the Membership Recruitment Acceptance Binding Agreement (MRABA) and/or depledge from a National Panhellenic Conference sorority.
+All female University of Michigan students are eligible to participate in COB contingent on (1) they meet the eligibility requirements outlined by the university, (2) they have never been initiated into any National Panhellenic Conference sorority, (3) during most recent primary (formal) recruitment they did not sign the Membership Recruitment Acceptance Binding Agreement (MRABA) and/or depledge from a National Panhellenic Conference sorority.

 Which chapters are eligible for COB?

 Each year the chapters eligible for COB change depending on their chapter quota and/or the Panhellenic Association’s total.
 Only some of the chapters who are eligible for COB will choose to participate.
-You can fill out our COB interest form and your information will be shared with the chapters.
+You can fill out our COB interest form (will open in August for Fall 2022) and your information will be shared with the chapters.